CharlottePouw/crosslingual-complexity-transfer/README.md

 # Cross-lingual Transfer of Cognitive Processing Complexity
-Repository for the paper "Cross-lingual Transfer of Cognitive Processing Complexity".
-The work was carried out by Charlotte Pouw and supervised by dr. Lisa Beinborn.
+Repository for the paper "Cross-lingual Transfer of Cognitive Processing Complexity" by Charlotte Pouw, Nora Hollenstein and Lisa Beinborn.
 All experiments can be run on a single GPU in under one hour.
 The code for multi-task learning was adapted from https://github.com/gsarti/interpreting-complexity.

 # Structure